KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :access: Get only

     A List of all the :ref:`parts <part>` on the vessel. ``SET FOO TO SHIP:PARTS.`` has exactly the same effect as ``LIST PARTS IN FOO.``.
 For more information, see :ref:`ship parts and modules <parts and partmodules>`.

+.. attribute:: Vessel:RESOURCES

+    :type: :struct:`List` of :struct:`AggregateResource` objects
+    :access: Get only

+    A List of all the :ref:`AggregateResources <AggregateResource>` on the vessel. ``SET FOO TO SHIP:RESOURCES.`` has exactly the same effect as ``LIST RESOURCES IN FOO.``.

 .. method:: Vessel:PARTSNAMED(name)